mintoku/sb-serves/README.md

-Cosmetic focused student-to-student service marketplace for gauchos.
-Users can browse through haircuts, nails, brows, and more services offered by their peers.
+For UCSB students looking for aesthetic services from other gauchos.
+See which of your classmates cut hair, do nails, trim brows, does lashes, etc!